Aamika-web/Aamika-web/README.md

 I am Anamika Yadav.We are entering a new world where the technologies of machine learning and data analytics understandings are reaching a nexus of capability and that's fascinate me a lot so presently learning the skills in machine learning algo's and data analytics and also looking for the opportunities that refurbish my expertise.

-- 🔭 I’m currently working on Natural Language Processing project.
+- 🔭 I’m currently working onMachine Learning project.
-- 🌱 I’m currently learning Deep learning in NLP from Andrew Ng.
+- 🌱 I’m currently learning Deep learning in NLP and ML from Andrew Ng.
 - 👯 I’m looking to collaborate on NLP and ML projects.
 - 🤔 I’m looking for help with emotion detector
 - 💬 Ask me about ML algorithms.